Jean Wallace

 Jean Wallace (born Jean Walasek or Wallasek; October 12, 1923 - February 14, 1990) was an American television and film actress.

 Early life

-Wallace was born in Chicago, Illinois to John T. Walaszek and Mary A. Walaszek (née Sharkey).
+Wallace was born on October 12, 1923, in Chicago, Illinois, to John T. Walaszek and Mary A. Walaszek (née Sharkey).
 Her grandfather Karol Walaszek emigrated from Galicia.
 She was Polish-American.

 Wallace graduated from Austin High School in Chicago before the family moved to Hollywood in 1940.